zhibo216/CMML_report2/README.md

 For CellBender, the comparison is made against the Cell Ranger filtered baseline rather than a true clean ground truth.
 The results should therefore be interpreted as evidence of background removal and structure preservation, not as a direct ranking against DecontX.

-## Notes and troubleshooting

-1. Keep the scripts inside the `scripts` directory.
-The Python scripts locate the project root by moving one level up from the script directory.
-2. Run the R script from the project root so that it can find `data/decontx_input`.
-3. Run `01_qc_preprocess.py` before any simulation step because later scripts require `data/processed/pbmc10k_clean_baseline.h5ad`.
-4. Run `04_export_decontx_inputs.py` before `05_run_decontx_optimized.R`.
-5. Run `06_benchmark_decontx_quick.py` before `07_plot_decontx_contamination_estimate.py`.
-6. Run `09_benchmark_cellbender.py` only after the CellBender output file has been generated and placed in `results/cellbender_final`.
-7. If a script cannot find an expected file, first check that all earlier scripts completed successfully and that the project directory structure matches the layout shown above.